jneem/jekyll-now/_posts/tikz/pijul.md

 <<<<<<<<<
 ```

-This is a perfectly good representation of the dagle on the right, but it loses
+This is a perfectly good representation of the digle on the right, but it loses
 information from the one on the left (such as the fact that both "home" lines
 are the same, and the fact that "shop" and "home" don't have a prescribed
 order.
-The good news here is that as long as your dagle came from merging two
+The good news here is that as long as your digle came from merging two
 *files*, then pijul's rendering is lossless.
 That means you can avoid the
-problem by flattening your dagles to files after every merge (i.e., by
+problem by flattening your digles to files after every merge (i.e., by
 resolving your merge conflicts immediately).

-## Pijul's dagle parsing is funky
+## Pijul's digle parsing is funky

 The second problem is that pijul's diffing algorithm doesn't interact perfectly
 with pijul's rendering algorithm.
-Say you edit a dagle (rendered by pijul as
+Say you edit a digle (rendered by pijul as
-a file) to produce another file that pijul is supposed to interpret as a dagle.
+a file) to produce another file that pijul is supposed to interpret as a digle.
 If you try to record that change, you're relying on pijul to correctly
-interpret your modified file as a dagle.
+interpret your modified file as a digle.
 It isn't hard to come up with an
 example that doesn't work.
-Let's start with this dagle:
+Let's start with this digle:

 ```tikz
 DAGLE (100, 0)